SuoweiHu/blog.simon-hu.org/content/posts/2023-11-10 My VIM Learning Diary 1/index.md

 - It is COOL !!!!
 No one else knows how you do it and you looks like wizards !!!!
 - It will run fast on any computer, and does not eats up much of the memory.
+- (Why not to use lazy-vim) If you would like to use lazy-vim, you might rather use vscode with the vim extension.